Original Comic Art Terms, Jargon and Lingo Explained and Illustrated

 Panel Page – This is an interior comic book page that is divided into individual sections or panels.
-This is what most people think of when you say comic book page/art.
+This is what most people think of in comic art terms when you say comic book page/art.

 Shown is a panel page from Detective Comics #514 by Don Newton, featuring Batman.

-Light Box – A device that is used to transfer an image from one piece of paper to another.
+Light Box – In comic art terms, a lightbox is a device that is used to transfer an image from one piece of paper to another.
 This can be used as a verb as well for example, "as piece of art has been light boxed."